 In a country where many people feel compelled to work hard to sustain a peaceful and orderly society, maid cafés offer a whimsical escape from the real world.
 The clientele as well as the workers are mostly otaku—Japanese geeks who are obsessed with manga (comics), anime (animated TV shows and films), and video games.
-In the past few years, these restaurants have come to dominate the main thoroughfare in Akihabara, a neighborhood that used to be more famous for selling electronics.
-In Akihabara (known to locals as Akiba), men in anonymous salaried positions get to hang out with pretty young girls who serve them ice cream, call them “master,” and geek out with them about their favorite anime or video game.
+In the past few years, these restaurants have come to dominate the main thoroughfare in Akihabara (known to locals as Akiba), a neighborhood that used to be more famous for selling electronics.

 A maid café is a what-happens-here-stays-here kind of place, minus the sleaze and sin of Las Vegas.
 Visitors can shed their armor, forget about how socially awkward they are in real life, and revel in the plasticity of it all.
 Venues such as @home were created as places where geeks could feel, well, at home.